ACDguide/Governance/Governance/about-us/how-to-contribute.md

 # Guidelines for contributors

-Contributions to the Jupyter Book are welcomed and encouraged, and we welcome and recognize all contributions.
+Contributions to the Jupyter Book are welcomed and encouraged, and we welcome and recognise all contributions.
 You can see a list of current contributors in the [contributors](https://github.com/ACDguide/Governance/graphs/contributors) tab.

 The Jupyter Book is hosted on Github and can be edited by creating a pull request.
 How to collaborate with pull requests on Github: https://docs.github.com/en/github/collaborating-with-pull-requests.
 Jupyter Book documentation: https://jupyterbook.org/intro.html.